 Mechanisms and Disease is organized in two sections, each of which is composed of several integrated courses.
 The first part of the block covers general pathology, nutrition, basic and clinical endocrinology, genetics, and reproduction.
 The second part covers immunology and microbiology.
 The pharmacology course runs throughout the block and is integrated with concurrent courses.

 The Doctoring 1 course continues its emphasis on basic clinical skills training and provides an introduction to behavioral medicine.
 Small group cases with standardized patients and problem-based learning cases are integrated with concurrent courses.
 The TEAM-PEACE workshops and preceptorships continue.

 Assessment and Feedback (Blocks 1 and 2)

 Periodic quizzes and review sessions are used in the basic science courses to help students monitor their progress in achieving course objectives.
 Midterms and final exams provide summative assessment.
 Some courses use NBME customized exams to help students prepare for the USMLE Step 1 format.
 The Doctoring course uses a competency-based framework to design evaluation tools to assess first year milestones (small group evaluation, objective structured clinical exams).

-The first year ends with a six week unscheduled block that may be used for vacation, remediation, electives, research, and international experiences.
+The first year ends with a five week unscheduled block that may be used for vacation, remediation, electives, research, and international experiences.